Should I Add Uninsured Motorist To My Auto Insurance Policy?

-Did you know that on average, 25% of drivers have no insurance and another 30% do not have enough insurance in Nevada?
+Did you know that on average, 25% of drivers have no auto insurance and another 30% do not have enough insurance in Nevada?
 This coverage can be an important supplement to protect you from negligent drivers.

 As a responsible, law-abiding citizen, you carry auto insurance, even as you hope that you never have to actually use it.
 It’s incredibly frustrating then, when you’re hit by an irresponsible, not law-abiding person that has let their coverage lapse.
 They hit your vehicle, caused thousands of dollars in damage, hefty medical bills, and on top of that, they have no way to pay for damages.
 Or perhaps they carry minimum coverage, which unfortunately barely scratches the surface of what the accident costs.
 Now what?